dietic/diegohq-blog-frontend/planning/TECHNICAL_STANDARDS.md

 ---

-## 3. Styling Strategy: SCSS Modules & Pixel Art
+## 3. Styling Strategy: Plain SCSS & Pixel Art

 Since we are building a Retro OS, precise control over CSS is required.